tvdboom/Reinforcement-Learning/README.md

 ## Reinforcement-Learning

-This repository contains the programming codes used to solve the open AI gym LunarLander-v2 (two independent methods) and CartPole-v1 environments with the use of reinforcement learning.
+This repository contains the programming codes used to solve the OpenAI Gym LunarLander-v2 (two independent methods) and CartPole-v1 environments with the use of reinforcement learning.

 List of codes:
 1. main.py: main file to run both environments (comment out the other)